Terreii/andromeda-viewer/docs/network.md

 # Network

+The [SL/openSIM-Protocol](http://wiki.secondlife.com/wiki/Protocol) uses both UDP and HTTP(S).
+The server acts as a proxy of all protocols parts.

 ## UDP packets
-The [SL-Protocol](http://wiki.secondlife.com/wiki/Protocol) uses UDP for communication.
+The SL-Protocol uses UDP for its realtime communication.

-A browser doesn't allow a UDP-connection.
-So instead the viewer uses a WebSocket to send the packets to the server, with will send it to the SL-SIM.
-And backwards, too.
+Because browser don't have a UDP-API for sites, a WebSocket is used for sending the packets.
+It will send them to the Andromeda server, which will send it to the SL- or openSIM sim, and backwards, too.

-To communication is done thru the **circuit.js**.
-With **networkNessages** the packets are then translated to a JSON-Object.
+Communication is done thru the Circuit class in **circuit.js**.
+In **networkNessages** the packets are then translated between a JSON representation for the client and a TypedArray for the SIM.

-For a list of all messages of the SL-protocol look in the [tools/master_message_template.msg](http://secondlife.com/app/message_template/master_message_template.msg).
+A list of all messages of the SL-protocol can be found in [tools/master_message_template.msg](http://secondlife.com/app/message_template/master_message_template.msg).

-For an exact description of every message, look in the SL-wiki under [all messages](http://wiki.secondlife.com/wiki/Category:Messages) or go directly to **wiki.secondlife.com/wiki/[_put message name here_]**.
+For an exact description of every message, look in the SL-wiki under [all messages](http://wiki.secondlife.com/wiki/Category:Messages) or directly go to **wiki.secondlife.com/wiki/[_put message name here_]**.

-## JSON Layout for incoming messages
+### JSON Layout for incoming messages
-After every packet is processed to will have following layout:
+After every packet is processed, it will have following layout:

 ```javascript
 {